nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 more features and is dynamically typed, writing code can be significantly faster.
-Because of this, Python is an excellent prototyping language, but it's also been proven to scale to support enormous applications such as Dropbox (with the help of optional static typing through [mypy](http://mypy-lang.org/)).
+Because of this, Python is an excellent prototyping language, but it's also been proven to scale to support enormous applications such as Dropbox (with the help of optional static typing through [mypy](http://mypy-lang.org/)) and Youtube.
 It will almost never be as performant as Go - though if most of the work in your Python code [is being done by C](https://docs.python.org/3/extending/building.html), this may not be the case.

+While I can definitely recommend Go for build a large, scalable, robust system with many developers from many backgrounds, I have little desire to use it for my personal projects.
+It doesn't spark joy for me the way Python does.

 ## Enter Rust